-The client’s ability to accept healthy ‘thought’ structures is essential to rebuild a new alignment through All that IS.
+The client’s ability to accept these healthy ‘thought’ structures is essential.
 In the ThetaHealing® Technique, we use Creator’s teachings to not just help de-structure the patterns of childhood abuse, but to re-structure to stop any overload as much as possible.
 This embeds the divine programs–psychological concepts and virtues.
 Grounded witnessing in a Theta wave brainstate is also necessary for the practitioner.
 I have clients work with the connection and bonding with All-That IS in connection with their Inner child/ren first before any memories/points of origin come up.
 I want to know their capacity level.

 And this connection is really about understanding, love, and safety with a frozen aspect(s) that was the client at a younger age…a soul fragment, in a sense, who has their own awareness, feelings and truth.
 It’s a profound and touching experience when the connection moves into a deeper bond of trust and love.

 I have Creator teach them the difference between the past and present, the safety of the present moment, to experience the All-That-Is/Unconditional Love in the present moment.

 Reorienting to the present allows for a calming of the nervous system.
 It helps bring the client out of the fight, flight, freeze or fawn responses.
 That doesn’t mean it takes away the feelings that might emerge.
 Healing from childhood abuse is a grieving process.

 In listening to how a client was abused, practitioners and/or instructors can end up with secondary PTS or feeling flat (which is an affect response).
 Learning how to be compassionate, detached, empathetic and understanding in the face of severe cruelty and horrific inhumanity, is part of the virtues gained in holding sacred space.